v12technology/v12technology.github.io/get_started.md

     "USDJPY", "USDMXN", "GBPCHF", "EURNOK", "EURSEK" };
 ```
--  line 1 creates a programmatic  injection point to push events into the pipeline
+-  line 1 creates a trade injector that pushes events into a pipeline programmatically
 -  line 3 initialises a flow with the trade injector as an event source
 -  line 4 adds fluxtion event processor as a pipeline stage
--  line 5 starts the pipeline,  resulting in the building of the processing logic.
+-  line 5 starts the pipeline,  resulting in the building of the processing logic
--  line 7-17 generate random trade events and publish to pipeline for processing.
+-  line 7-17 generate random trade events and publish to pipeline for processing